-BASIS Texas charter schools are public open-enrollment, tuition-free schools serving 2,600 students in grades K–12 in three schools in the San Antonio area.
+BASIS Texas charter schools serve 2,600 students in grades K–12 in three schools in the San Antonio area.
 BASIS offers students a well-balanced education that allows them to achieve at internationally competitive levels.
 Taught by Subject Expert Teachers, the BASIS Curriculum model supports an academic program based on the College Board’s Advanced Placement (AP) standards.
 It encourages self-motivation and hard work, helps students master rigorous content, and thoroughly prepares them for college.
 BASIS students have been recognized as the state’s top performers on the State of Texas Assessments of Academic Readiness (STAAR), setting the standard for academic achievement in Bexar County.

 Located on the Southside of San Antonio, on what was formerly Brooks City-Base, Compass Rose Academy is an open-enrollment, public charter school founded in 2017.
 Compass Rose students take College Preparatory classes through middle and high school, and each student will graduate having completed at least six Advanced Placement classes in high school.
 Its students explore Computer Science & Entrepreneurship (CS&E) from grade 6 to 12 with courses in Design Thinking, Coding, Engineering & Robotics.
 The CS&E thread culminates with the students using the skills they gained to dream up, design, and launch a small business concept.